wxWidgets/wxWidgets/src/expat/bcb5/README.txt

                               Threading

-The libexpat libraries are all built with the multi-threaded dynamic RTL's.
+The libexpat libraries are all built to link with the multi-threaded dynamic RTL's.
+That means they require CC32xxMT.DLL present on the installation target.
 To create single-threaded libs, do the following:

 1. The compiler option for multi-threading must be turned off.
 Following the